priscillahartono/stat159fall2016/Project1/paper/paper.md

 Makefile organizes code compilation.
 It is a list of shell commands or a list of rules that tells the system what to do.
 Makefile is made through terminal and a text editor.
 Hence, we should make sure we have these programs installed.
-To test it out, type make in terminal.
+To test it out, type 'make' in terminal.

 Makefile files are usually named ‘Makefile.’
 I personally use nano as my text editor, hence, the code I would type in terminal to create a